 11. Conclusion

-The superintelligence misinformation campaign represents a profound failure of technical communication and a disturbing success of institutional capture.
-Organizations like MIRI, Redwood Research, and the Future of Life Institute have successfully convinced substantial portions of the public, media, and policy communities that statistical pattern-matching systems pose extinction risks requiring international prohibition.
+The superintelligence misinformation campaign represents a profound failure of technical communication and disturbing success of institutional capture.
+Organizations like MIRI, Redwood Research, and the Future of Life Institute have convinced substantial portions of the public, media, and policy communities that statistical pattern-matching systems pose extinction risks requiring international prohibition.

-This narrative rests on a fundamental category error: treating measurement tools as if they were agents with goals, plans, and the capability to act on them.
-No matter how sophisticated the pattern matching becomes, no matter how large the models grow, they remain systems that measure statistical relationships in training data and generate outputs by sampling from learned distributions.
+This narrative rests on a fundamental category error: treating measurement tools as if they were agents with goals, plans, and capability to act on them.
+No matter how sophisticated pattern matching becomes, no matter how large models grow, they remain systems that measure statistical relationships in training data and generate outputs by sampling from learned distributions.
 They do not want, plan, scheme, or try.

 Most troublingly, the campaign succeeds through exploitation of legitimate concerns.
 AI systems do encode biases, can be used for harmful purposes, and raise genuine questions about labor, privacy, and power.
 But these are human problems requiring human solutions, not agent containment problems requiring prohibition.